furlan/ABAP-Active-Record/README.md

 ## Motivation

-Imagine that you need to retreive all records for a given flight from SFLIGHT table.
+Imagine that you need to retreive some records for a given sales order type from VBAK.
 Later in the program you need to retrieve a set of materials from MARA table.
 Then some company code details from T001 table.
-Then reservation from SBOOK table.
 Then deliveries from LIKP table.
 If you are using SAP Gateway, you need to create a service for each one of those requests.

 In order to avoid to create a new SAP Gateway service for simple retrieval records from SAP tables, the ABAP Active Record give direct access into the SAP tables in a very simple way.

+It's not the objective of this project replace all programing at back-end, but avoid create new service for the "incidental" table access.

-## How it works
+## How It Works

-Suppose that you need to retreive all records from SFLIGHT table for Lufthansa (LH) and connection 2402:
+As example, suppose you need to retrieve all records from SFLIGHT table for Lufthansa (LH) and connection 2402:

 First, in SAPUI5 code create ABAP Active Record object: